camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 	.execute();
 ```

 The process instance has been restarted with the last set of variables.
 However, only global variables are set in the restarted process instance.
-Local variables can be set manually calling for example `RuntimeService.setVariableLocal(...)`.
+Local variables can be set manually, for example by calling `RuntimeService.setVariableLocal(...)`.

 {{< note title="" class="info" >}}
   Technically, a new process instance has been created.